 - The cirrhotic liver from excessive drinking

-Fact is, you earned those scars in the heat of battle.
-Self-inflicted?
+Truth: we earned those scars in the heat of battle.
+“Yeah, Bill, but many of them are self-inflicted.”
 Oh, I suppose in the most literal sense.
-But when it’s all said and done, I’m not thinking you really wanted to harm yourself, or anyone else.
+But when it’s all said and done, I’m not thinking we really wanted to harm ourselves – or anyone else.

-As long as we’re on the subject of suffering and scars, I’d like to offer some insight, encouragement, and hope.
+As long as we’re on the subject of emotional and mental distress and its scars, let’s tap in to some insight, encouragement, and hope.

 If there is a meaning in life at all, then there must be a meaning in suffering.
 Suffering is an ineradicable part of life, even as fate and death.
 Without suffering and death human life cannot be complete.
 The way in which a man accepts his fate and all the suffering it entails, the way in which he takes up his cross, gives him ample opportunity – even under the most difficult circumstances – to add a deeper meaning to his life.